oliver006/redis_exporter/README.md

 Grafana dashboard is available on [grafana.com](https://grafana.com/dashboards/763) and/or [github.com](contrib/grafana_prometheus_redis_dashboard.json).

+### Viewing multiple Redis simultaneously

+If running [Redis Sentinel](https://redis.io/topics/sentinel), it may be desirable to view the metrics of the various cluster members simultaneously.
+For this reason the dashboard's drop down is of the multi-value type, allowing for the selection of multiple Redis.
+Please note that there is a  caveat; the single stat panels up top namely `uptime`, `total memory use` and `clients` do not function upon viewing multiple Redis.

 ## Communal effort

 Open an issue or PR if you have more suggestions, questions or ideas about what to add.